dikortis/LetsTalkETC/Episodes/Episode_14.md

-there was like three buildings full of accelerators just doing all sorts of stuff and a whole bunch of blockchain accelerator stuff going on over there um so also just to touch upon a couple of things in reference to ET cie it's great to be back and just to fill you guys in on what's been going on this last week we have two additional developers joining the TC dev team and also if anyone saw the news about Stanbury using etherium just to let everybody know they're actually using the et Cie chain which is really exciting check out the et Cie newsletter which was just released on this week on the 13th for a bunch of et Cie news and info and also check out ecet see today that has a bunch of articles and new stuff that's going on in the HTC community so to get down into it i'd like to introduce everybody to joel deeps of swarm fund and also a gent 'ok uh yes that's correct your agenda Craig up
+there was like three buildings full of accelerators just doing all sorts of stuff and a whole bunch of blockchain accelerator stuff going on over there so also just to touch upon a couple of things in reference to ETC it's great to be back and just to fill you guys in on what's been going on this last week we have two additional developers joining the ETC dev team and also if anyone saw the news about Stanbury using etherium just to let everybody know they're actually using the ETC chain which is really exciting check out the
+ETC newsletter which was just
+released on this week on the 13th for a bunch of ETC news and info and also check out ecet see today that has a bunch of articles and new stuff that's going on in the ETC community so to get down into it i'd like to introduce everybody to joel deeps of swarm fund and also a gent that's correct your agenda Craig up

 **Joel Dietz:**
- yeah
+ yes
 authentic group